KenticoDevTrev/XperienceCommunity.Baseline/documentation/navigation/navigation-main-navigation.md

 `Link CSS Class` adds any classes to the link's CSS classes.
 You have control of the rendering so this is only for customization, i would not use this to make the links match your template.

+### Nav Types (Groupings)
+When retrieving navigation items, you can pass an array of Navigation Types (`TagName` / `CategoryName`).
+These will look to either to the items in the `Navigation Groupings` field (Xperience by Kentico) or the `TreeCategories` (Kentico Xperience 13 via the [Relationships Extended Module](https://github.com/KenticoDevTrev/RelationshipsExtended)).

+This is useful if you have a separate Mobile Navigation and some items should only render in the mobile vs. desktop version, or can be used to tag navigation that should only show in some other context.
+Be aware though that if you specify taxonomy, it will exclude any navigation with *no* taxonomy set, so often if you use this, you must update all your Navigation Items (and language variants in Xperience by Kentico)

 ### Dyanamic Navigation - Kentico Xperience 13

 There is an `Is Dynamic` which if checked, allows you to fill out a "Repeater" style form to dynamically select and render out these fields.
 These will appear as children to the current navigation item.